March 1982 Palestinian general strike

 The March 1982 Palestinian general strike was a general strike and wave of protests in Palestine and Israel in March 1982, in opposition to the forced dismissals of Palestinian city councils and mayors.

-On 18 March 1982, the Israeli government ordered the city council of Al-Bireh, a city in the West Bank, forcibly disbanded and its mayor dismissed, claiming that the council supported the Palestine Liberation Organization and had refused to cooperate with the Israeli Civil Administration.
+On 11 March 1982, the Israeli government banned the National Guidance Committee, a Palestinian leadership body in the occupied territories led by mayors elected in 1976.
+On 18 March, the Israeli government ordered the city council of Al-Bireh, a city in the West Bank, forcibly disbanded and its mayor dismissed, claiming that the council supported the Palestine Liberation Organization and had refused to cooperate with the Israeli Civil Administration.
 Two more Palestinian mayors, Bassam Shakaa of Nablus and Karim Khalaf of Ramallah were forcibly dismissed a week later.
 In response, a general strike and widespread protests broke out across the Palestinian Territories, with some protests being held in Israel in solidarity, and additional protest being held to mark Land Day.
 The Israeli government attempted to forcibly suppress the general strike, including through use of tear gas, rubber bullets, and live ammunition, as well as increased censorship of the press, imposition of curfews, and forcing shopkeepers to open their shops.
 The strike was also marked by an increase in Israeli settler violence.
 At least five Palestinians were killed over the course of the general strike, as well as one Israeli soldier.

-The strike was one of the largest outbreaks of Palestinian unrest since the start of the Israeli occupation in 1967, with some Palestinians referring to it as a "Spring Uprising" or as the "Intifada of 1982."
-It was marked by fears that Israel was moving towards annexation of the Palestinian Territories and that Israel was attempting to undermine elected local leadership.
-The Israel government, led by Menachem Begin argued that peace would not be possible as long as the PLO continued to dominate Palestinian politics, and claimed that many Palestinian mayors played key organising roles within the PLO.
+The strike was a key moment in a wave of Palestinian unrest between late 1981 and mid 1982, at that point the largest outbreak of Palestinian unrest since Israel captured the Palestinian territories during the Six-Day War in 1967, with some Palestinians referring to it as a "Spring Uprising" or as the "Intifada of 1982."
+Palestinian nationalists in the occupied territories, who supported the PLO but largely acted independently of the PLO's central leadership (then based in Lebanon), contended that the Israeli government aimed to suppress Palestinian nationalism and undermine local democracy as part of a move towards annexation of the Palestinian Territories.
+The Israeli government, led by Likud Prime Minister Menachem Begin and Minister of Defence Ariel Sharon, argued that the Palestinian mayors were political extremists who played key organising roles within the PLO, including terrorism, and that peace between Palestine and Israel would not be possible as long as the PLO continued to dominate Palestinian politics.
 The Israeli disbandments and response to the strike were widely condemned internationally, and resulted in the Israeli government nearly losing a vote of no-confidence in the Knesset.

+By the end of 1982, following the 1982 Israeli invasion of Lebanon, almost all of the elected Palestinian city councils had been disbanded, the National Guidance Committee had been definitively dismantled, and the PLO had been expelled out of Lebanon.
+In the longer term, however, the Israeli government's actions failed to effectively suppess the Palestinian nationalist movement, leading to continued tensions throughout the 1980s that culminated in the outbreak of the First Intifada in 1987.

 Background

-After Israel's victory in the Six-Day War in 1967, Israel has occupied the Palestinian territories, including the West Bank.
-The occupation has been controversial, with Israel accused of violating international law, as well as committing human rights abuses and apartheid against Palestinians.
-The Israeli government has also actively promoted the creation and growth of Israeli settlements in Palestine.
-The Palestine Liberation Organization (PLO), an umbrella group representing the most prominent armed Palestinian nationalist paramilitaries in the second half of the 20th century, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.